What to Expect During a Neuropsychological or Psychological Assessment: A Step-by-Step Overview

 96137 – Add on, Each additional 30 minutes (List separately in addition to code for primary procedure)

-How Pay For Neuropsychological Testing Services When There’s No Insurance or Your Provider is Out-of-Network?
+How To Pay For Psychological Assessment Services When There’s No Insurance or Your Provider is Out-of-Network?

 Neuropsychological testing services are not cheap service by any means.
 Clinicians spend years in school and even longer in practice to gain expertise and hone their skills.
 When it comes to affordability however there are a few different options.